prateekgrover-in/Secure-Cloud-Services-Spring_Framework-2021-Updated/Examples/E4-VideoControllerWithDependencyInjection/README.md

 @Controller
 public class VideoSvc implements VideoSvcApi {

    	//    VideoRepository is a dependency defined by us, that Spring will find an implementation for as we used the @Autowired Annotation
    	//    Spring will look for a method with @Bean annotation in the package.
 	@Autowired
 	private VideoRepository videos;

 	...

-   //    Routs requests with GET requests to /video/find to this method.
-	@RequestMapping(value=VideoSvcApi.VIDEO_TITLE_SEARCH_PATH, method=RequestMethod.GET)

    	//    Converts Return type of Collection of Videos to JSON Response Body
    	//    "TITLE_PARAMETER" in the Request Query is used as toSearchTitle parameter in the method
 	public @ResponseBody Collection<Video> findByTitle( @RequestParam(TITLE_PARAMETER) String toSearchTitle) {

          	//    Returns List of videos that contain toSearchTitle in their title. return videos.findByTitle(toSearchTitle);
 	}

 }